Puffs, or Seven Increasingly Eventful Years at a Certain School of Magic and Magic: Background

-Cox told SyFy Wire that he was currently working on another show he had written and worked on with McCarthy called "Kapow - i GoGo", a play split into three parts that ran about 4.5 hours when put together about different nerdy cartoons, franchises, and "sci-fi stuff" (Cox's words).
+Cox told SyFy Wire that he was currently working on another show he had written and worked on with McCarthy called "Kapow – i GoGo", a play split into three parts that ran about 4.5 hours when put together about different nerdy cartoons, franchises, and "sci-fi stuff" (Cox's words).
 He tells reporter, Lisa Granshaw, that he came up with the idea for Puffs on a subway ride one night home.
 He thought to himself "it would've been really terrible to be another student at that particular magic school whenever Harry was there."
 The whole ride home, he thought about that idea and how every year something bad would happen all because of Potter.
 He then began to piece together some other ideas from '90s pop-culture references and funny movie flaws that could be an entertaining play.
 As he began to think about it more, he thought about how easy it would be to sell to "anyone who has never been destined to save the world" (words from the BroadwayHD description of the show).

 "Soon after," he says, "we did a reading, which was fun to put together.
 We kept tweaking it until we moved from the People's Improv Theater to the Elektra and now New World Stages, and it's been a fun time."
-He told Granshaw that the hardest part about creating the show was to cram seven books, movies, and all the humor into a show that actually wouldn't run for five hours (a line said by the narrator in the beginning of the show).
+He told Granshaw that the hardest part about creating the show was to cram seven books, movies, and all the humor into a show that actually wouldn't run for five hours (a line said by the narrator at the beginning of the show).
 The next step was to make sure that all the characters were interesting and had depth.

 Granshaw asked if the play having moved to several different locations changed staging and the play itself.
-Cox told her that it definitely did because, as each theater grew in popularity, it also grew in size and stage space.
-He and McCarthy, of course, found it challenging to make it bigger and grander but still remain exciting and interesting, therefore using the technique of the different doors.
+Cox told her that it did because, as each theater grew in popularity, it also grew in size and stage space.
+He and McCarthy, of course, found it challenging to make it bigger and grander but remain exciting and interesting, therefore using the technique of the different doors.

-When asked what it was like balancing the humor and serious bits of the show, Cox responded with: "That was one of the most important things when we were developing the show, that it still had that sense of really true heart to it, just because, similar to what I was saying earlier, that way it doesn’t just feel like a parody, which would have been very easy to do.
-That way it’s something that sticks with you, that sense of heart.
+When asked what it was like balancing the humor and serious bits of the show, Cox responded: "That was one of the most important things when we were developing the show, that it still had that sense of really true heart to it, just because, similar to what I was saying earlier, that way it doesn't just feel like a parody, which would have been very easy to do.
+That way it's something that sticks with you, that sense of heart.
 We all come from theater backgrounds, and it was the only way to make it feel like it was an actual story in the same way the books and movies are.
-The reason they’ve lasted this long because there’s so many relatable things and putting that in and having there be a reason this story is being told."
+The reason they've lasted this long is because there's so many relatable things and putting that in and having there be a reason this story is being told."